ampproject/amp.dev/pages/content/amp-dev/documentation/guides-and-tutorials/develop/custom-javascript.md

 ### Add advanced logic

-`amp-script` is most convenient for any logic that doesn't fit neatly into a compact expression. `amp-bind` allows you to introduce logic into user interactions, but your JavaScript needs to fit into a single expression.
-Because the code is encapsulated in an HTML attribute, it won't get the benefit of syntax highlighting in your IDE, you can't set breakpoints, and it may be hard to debug.
+When your logic doesn't fit neatly into a compact expression, `amp-script` is the best choice. `amp-bind` allows you to introduce logic into user interactions, but your JavaScript needs to fit into a single expression.
+Because the code is encapsulated in an HTML attribute, it won't get the benefit of syntax highlighting in your IDE, you can't set breakpoints, and debugging may be a challenge.
 In such cases, `amp-script` allows you to follow best programming practices.

 ### Enhance AMP components